FREESTONE COUNTY HISTORICAL MUSEUM

 NEW BOOKS available through the museum:

 Nancy Rula’s Fairfield Recorder 1900 – 1905 Obits Book I has been accepted at the Daughters of the American Revolution Nation Library in Washington D.C.
 This is a true honor for only books that are well researched and documented are accepted!
-This book is available for purchase at the museum for $20.00 plus shipping and handling $5.00
+This book is available for purchase at the museum for $20.00 plus shipping $5.00

 (Photos provided by museum volunteer Nancy Rula.)